 Is It Worth Paying To Upgrade To The Business Lounge?

-Is it worth paying $100 to access the Business Class Lounge at Dubai International Airport if you are travelling in Economy?
+Is it worth paying $100 USD to access the Business Class Lounge at Dubai International Airport if you are traveling in Economy?
 In my opinion, yes, these are excellent lounges and assuming you would buy a meal and a drink in the main terminal, you will recoup much of the cost anyway.
-Certainly, I find lounges reduce the headache that I usually experience generated by the stress of travelling through airport terminals.
+Certainly, I find lounges reduce the headache that I usually experience generated by the stress of traveling through airport terminals.

 VIP Benefits At Luxury Hotels

-Emirates operates some of the best lounges around the world, but it doesn’t have its own lounge at Brussels Airport.
-Its Business & First Class passengers get access to the Brussels Airlines lounge in Terminal B, called ‘The Suite’.
+Emirates operates some of the best lounges worldwide, but it doesn’t have its own lounge at Brussels Airport.
+It’s Business & First Class passengers get access to the Brussels Airlines lounge in Terminal B, called ‘The Suite.’
 Read More.

 This article reviews and shares pictures of the luxury Emirates Business Class Lounge at Dubai Airport.
 You can compare this to my experience in Emirates First Class lounge in Concourse A at Dubai Airport.
 Read More.

-The Emirates Lounge in Brisbane International airport (BNE) is impressive and the perfect place to start the Business Class flight experience.
-I used this lounge before my Emirates Airbus A380 Business Class flight Brisbane to Dubai.
+The Emirates Lounge at Brisbane International airport (BNE) is impressive and the perfect place to start the Business Class flight experience.
+I used this lounge before our Emirates Airbus A380 Business Class flight Brisbane to Dubai.
 Read More.